vik-art/vik-art/README.md

 ### Hi there 👋
 My name is Viktoriia

-⚡ My long way from philologist to web-developer started on September, 2019
+⚡ My long way from philologist to web developer started on September, 2019

 🌱 I’m currently learning full stack development